Constraining anisotropic universe under $f(R,T)$ theory of gravity: Introduction

-The $f(R,T)$ theory of gravity, which was put forth by Harko et al.~\cite{Harko:2011} in 2011, expresses the Lagrangian in terms of the trace of the stress-energy tensor $T$ and the Ricci scalar $R$.
-It is evident that $f(T)$ and matter function as an effective cosmological constant.
-Therefore, adding a DE component to the $f(R,T)$ theory of gravity may help explain the Universe's late time acceleration.
-Harko~\cite{Harko:2014pqa} has since looked upon a generalized gravity model where the thermodynamical consequences on the matter-geometry coupling will have a definite imprint.
-The following works are involved with some significant uses of the $f(R,T)$ gravity theory~\cite{Sharma:2018ikm,Yadav:2020vih,Sharma:2019oio,Sharma:2019hqe}.
-Nojiri and Odintsov~\cite{Nojiri:2010wj} have studied a cosmological model where $f(R)$ is used in place of the action.
-Carroll et al.~\cite{Carroll:2003wy} observed that the late-time acceleration of our Universe could be represented satisfactorily by cosmological models motivated by $f(R)$ gravity.
-The authors have looked at feasible cosmological models that meet the requirements of the Solar system test for the $f(R)$ theory of gravity~\cite{Hu:2007nk}.
-We study an anisotropic singular universe model in $f(R,T)$ gravity with nonminimal matter geometry coupling.
-The field equations have been precisely solved by accounting for the scale factor's power law change, which drives $\Lambda$-CDM cosmological scenario.
-It is important to note that the $f(R,T)$ gravity theory plays an important role in evoking a comprehensive theoretical explanation of the late-time accelerating universe without the assistance of unusual exotic matter or energy.
+\textbf{The $f(R,T)$ theory of gravity, which was put forth by Harko et al.\cite{Harko:2011} in 2011, expresses the Lagrangian in terms of the trace of the stress-energy tensor $T$ and the Ricci scalar $R$.
+This paper introduced $f(R,T)$ gravity and explored its applications to cosmology, including explanations for cosmic acceleration and other gravitational phenomena.} It is also evident that $f(T)$ and matter function as an effective cosmological constant.
+Therefore, adding a DE component to the $f(R,T)$ theory of gravity may help explain the Universe's late time acceleration. \textbf{Jamil et al. \cite{Jamil/2012} have investigated $f(R,T)$ models to explain accelerated cosmic expansion and presents various cosmological solutions.
+Later on, the authors of Refs. \cite{Alvarenga/2013,Sharif/2012} have described the thermodynamic implications of $f(R,T)$ gravity, focusing on cosmological thermodynamics and the validity of the generalized second law of thermodynamics.
+Moreover, in 2014, Harko~\cite{Harko:2014pqa} has given a generalised gravity model where the thermodynamical consequences on the matter-geometry coupling will have a definite imprint.
+It is worthwhile to note that Nojiri et al. \cite{Nojiri/2017} have reviewed the various modifications of gravity, including f(R,T) gravity, and examined their applications to late-time cosmic acceleration and early universe inflation.} The following works are involved with some significant uses of the $f(R,T)$ gravity theory \cite{Sharma:2018ikm,Yadav:2020vih,Sharma:2019oio,Sharma:2019hqe}.
+Nojiri and Odintsov \cite{Nojiri:2010wj} have studied a cosmological model where $f(R)$ is used in place of the action.
+Carroll et al.~\cite{Carroll:2003wy} observed that the late time acceleration of our Universe could be represented satisfactorily by cosmological models motivated by $f(R)$ gravity.
+The authors have looked at feasible cosmological models that meet the requirements of the Solar system test for the $f(R)$ theory of gravity~\cite{Hu:2007nk}. \textbf{Therefore, the $f(R,T)$ theory of gravity implies new interactions between geometry and matter and the door is now open to the prospect of investigating matter-geometry coupling, in which the composition of matter may have more nuanced effects on the gravitational field.
+In this paper, we explore an anisotropic singular universe model in $f(R,T)$ gravity with non-minimal matter geometry coupling.
+The field equations have been precisely solved by accounting for the scale factor power law change, which drives $\Lambda$-CDM cosmological scenario.
+Recently Pradhan et al. \cite{Pradhan/2023} have reconstructed a model of constant jerk parameter in $f(R, T)$ gravity which explores the late time phenomenon of the universe.
+Therefore, it is worthwhile to note that the $f(R,T)$ gravity theory plays an important role in evoking a comprehensive theoretical explanation of the late time accelerating universe without an assistance of unusual exotic matter or energy}.\\